Tse Ying Suet: Career

+Tse competed at the 2012 and 2016 Summer Olympics with Poon Lok Yan in the women’s doubles event, but did not advance to the knockout stage.

 Tse competed at the 2020 Summer Olympics in Tokyo, held in 2021 due to the COVID-19 pandemic.
 Partnered with Tang Chun Man, she finished fourth in the mixed doubles, defeated by the Japanese pair Yuta Watanabe and Arisa Higashino in the bronze medal match.
 Tse and Cheung Ka-long were the flagbearers for the Hong Kong team at the Olympic opening ceremony.

+In the 2024 Summer Olympics mixed doubles event, Tang and Tse advanced to the quarterfinals but were defeated by Chae Yoo-jung and Seo Seung-jae.

+In April 2025, after taking a break from each other after the 2024 BWF World Tour Finals, Tang and Tse won the mixed doubled title in the Asian Championships by overcoming home favorites Jiang Zhenbang and Wei Yaxin in the semi-final, which was their first victory over the world number 1 pair.